themesdesign/admin-resources/README.md

 # admin-resources
-# admin-resources Collection of useful resources to build admin template
+Collection of useful resources to build admin template